YodaImperium/philippbruhns.com/content/projects/website.md

 Just as the whole project, this script is heavily inspired by *Wolfgang's Channel*.
 His video can be found [here](https://www.youtube.com/watch?v=ATenAnk8eX4).

-Because the Action has to run the Hugo build command and push the generated static files to the RaspberryPi, I let it run in a ubuntu environment called deploy which I created for the GitHub Repo.
+Because the Action has to run the Hugo build command and push the generated static files to the RaspberryPi, I let it run in an ubuntu environment called deploy which I created for the GitHub Repo.
 The Environment also contains the SSH credentials als secrets, but more on that later.

     name: CI
     run-name: Hugo blog deployment